NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 GOALS/TODOS/NOTES ...

+DO NOT RESET IMU AT THE START OF TELEOP FOR COMPETITION MATCHES, REMOVE LINE FROM DRIVETRAIN

 We REALLY need a new wrist motor and hand, they SUCK

 Will assuming the wrist offset at the start of teleop cause problems?